A 401(k) is a type of retirement account an employee can use to set aside a portion of their wages for long-term savings.

 Plan administration

-Remember: if the company contributes to employee 401(k)s, those contributions are applied to the employee’s traditional 401(k) (and not their Roth 401(k)).
+Remember: If the company contributes to employee 401(k)s, those contributions are applied to the employee’s traditional 401(k) (and not their Roth 401(k)).

 Set up deductions